KartikMishra0405/whirlpool-homepage-clone/README.md

 https://whirlpool-homepage-clone.netlify.app/

 ## Note
-Some browsers may occasionally flag the GitHub Pages version due to phishing heuristics (the clone resembles a real commercial site too closely 😅).
+Some browsers may occasionally flag the GitHub Pages version due to phishing heuristics (the clone closely resembles a real commercial website 😅).
 If that happens, please use the Netlify link above.

 ## Screenshots